JroLuttringer/JroLuttringer.github.io/content/publication/TNT-TNSM1/index.md

 # and it will be replaced with their full name and linked to their profile.
 authors:
 - jean-romain-luttringer
-- Thomas Alfroy
+- Yves Vanaubel
 - Pascal Mérindol
-- Quentin Bramas
-- François Clad
+- Benoit Donnet
-- Cristel Pelsser
+- Jean-Jacques Pansiot

 # Author notes (optional)
 #author_notes: